Mycorrhizal Fungi

 Root Rescue is a concentrated wettable powder containing eighteen different species of Glomus, Gigaspora, Rhizopogon, Pisolithus, Laccaria, and Suillus fungi.

-Used for propagating, planting, or transplanting.
-Besides plants that partner with endo-mycorrhizae, Root Rescue also covers those woody plants that benefit from ectomycorrhizal fungi (or take both endo and ecto), such as:
+This is a combination product that benefits both those plants that partner with endo-mycorrhizae (see above), and also covers those woody plants that prefer ectomycorrhizal fungi (or take both endo and ecto), such as:

 Most conifers including hedge cedars, Douglas Fir, true fir, hemlock, larch, pine, and spruce; as well as alder, arbutus, beech, birch, chestnut, eucalyptus, filbert/hazelnut, hickory, linden, oak, pecan, poplar, and willow.